SagetLeo/banc_solaire/README.md

 Codes :

-Receive.py -> exeternal systeme side.
-Receive inforamtion frame and store them in an SQL database.
+Receive.py -> exeternal system side.
+Receive information frame and store them in an SQL database.

-app.py -> webservice who return : raws data and graphics from the SQL database.
+app.py -> webservice who return : raws data or graphics (plot) from the SQL database.

-arduino.ino -> code on the arduino, send measure from sensor each mins.
+arduino.ino -> code in the arduino, send measure from sensor each min.